SAP-samples/teched2025-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/dt260_ex2_2_fiori_display_evaluations.png)

-## Exercise 2.2 Sub Exercise 2 Description
+## Exercise 2.2 Add the functionality to enter a flight rating for a customer

 After completing these steps you will have...